ashok2ashok/UnderTheSpell/README.md

 			 - Windows: C:\webOS_TV_SDK
 		 - **Screen 3:** On completing the installation, read the information on the screen, and click  **DONE**.
 	 - Restart the system to ensure that the installation works properly.
- 4. Execute commands similar to below to install TV as emulator, package and install the app on TV.
-This is already documented in LG Documentation links above.
+ 5. Execute commands similar to below to install TV as emulator, package and install the app on TV.
+These commands are explained here - [http://webostv.developer.lge.com/sdk/tools/using-webos-tv-cli/testing-web-app-cli/](http://webostv.developer.lge.com/sdk/tools/using-webos-tv-cli/testing-web-app-cli/).

 ```
 ashok$ pwd